FREQUENTLY ASKED QUESTIONS

 What we do: More about the Beyond the Moon family vacation

-Contrary to other organisations, Beyond the Moon has chosen not to speak in terms of wishes, because we exclusively offer vacations to families with a seriously ill child.
+Contrary to other organisations, Beyond the Moon has chosen not to speak in terms of wishes.
+We exclusively offer vacations to families with a seriously ill child.
 The family needs and/or the child longs for a relaxing vacation or a short break together with his/her immediate family (parent(s) and siblings) far away from hospitals and daily treatments.
 We offer them an all-in, cost-free vacation to a joyful destination appealing to the children's imagination and meeting the family needs.
-Since Beyond the Moon exclusively focuses on family vacations, in collaboration with specific vacation partners, any other wish request from a sick child will be redirected to other wish-granting charities to ensure that the wish is fulfilled.

-Beyond the Moon is not state-aided, but totally depends on donations and corporate sponsorship, private benefactors, schools, sports and service clubs, etc to fund the family vacations.
-In-kind support of material, services and tools is of course also welcome, because it allows us to reduce our daily operating costs and to invest our energy and funds where they are most needed, i.e. to fund family vacations.
-As the number of applications increases each year, any financial contribution is welcome.
-Read the page What you can do for more details.
+In-kind support of facilities, working material, services and tools is also welcome, because it allows us to reduce our daily operating costs.
+This way we can invest our time, energy and funds where it's most needed, i.e. to organise and fund family vacations.
+As the number of applications increases each year, any financial contribution is more than welcome!
+Read the page What you can do to help.

 The sponsor fee for a family vacation is € 4.500 (average cost for 5 persons), regardless of the number of family members and the destination - see our vacation package.

-The family vacation cost depends on the number of family members, the season, the transportation cost and airline fares to/from the country of origin, the medical needs of the child, as well as the individual travel and medical insurance.
+The cost of a family vacation depends on the number of family members and their age, the season, the travel cost and airline fares to/from the country of origin, the medical needs of the child, as well as the individual travel and medical insurance.
 Therefore, this cost can either be equal to, more or less than the required sponsor fee.
-Any unspent portion will be mainly used to offer a Beyond the Moon vacation to another family with a sick child and/or to cover additional vacation costs for larger families (often new stepfamilies).
+Any unspent portion will be mainly used to offer a Beyond the Moon vacation to another family with a sick child and/or to cover additional vacation costs for larger families.

 Beyond the Moon has limited financial resources.
-Therefore, our selections process is based on a well-considered list of eight criteria.
-Before a family is taken into consideration, we carefully examine every application in detail and we discuss it with the primary care physician of the child and the medical team.The eight selection criteria for a BEYOND THE MOON stay (3 days (Fri-Sun) or weekend (Fri-Mon)) or BEYOND THE MOON holiday (midweek (Mon-Fri) or week (Fri-Fri/Mon-Mon)) are:
+Therefore, our selection process is based on a well-considered list of eight criteria.
+Before a family is taken into consideration, we carefully examine every application in detail and we discuss it with the primary care physician of the child and the medical team.
+The eight selection criteria for a Beyond the Moon vacation (3 days (Fri-Sun) or weekend (Fri-Mon)) or midweek (Mon-Fri) or week (Fri-Fri/Mon-Mon)) are:

 1. The child is aged between 3 and 18 years old.